SebFernandez/Battleship/README.md

 EDIT 23/10/16:
 * Many bugs had been solved.
 Basics of AI had been implemented for completing the board.
-* Next step is to set the AI to play agains a human.
+* Next step is to set the AI to play against a human.